Rank 2 local systems and abelian varieties: Compatible Systems and Companions

 \begin{proof} Suppose $X$ is a curve.
 Then when $\mathcal{E}$ is an $l$-adic coefficient object, this is \cite[Theorem VII.6.(iv)]{lafforgue2002chtoucas}.
 For a crystalline coefficient object, we simply apply Theorem \ref{Theorem:Abe_correspondence} to construct an $l$-adic coefficient object.

-More generally, \cite[Proposition 2.17]{drinfeld2012conjecture} and \cite[Theorem 0.1]{abe2016lefschetz} function as ``Lefschetz theorems'' (see \cite{esnault2017survey}) and allow us to reduce to the case of curves. \end{proof} \begin{rem} A refined version of part (4) of Conjecture \ref{Conjecture:Deligne} has been resolved in general by V. Lafforgue \cite[Corollaire 2.2]{lafforgue2011estimees} and more recently Drinfeld-Kedlaya \cite[Theorem 1.1.5]{drinfeld2016slopes}.
-They prove that for an irreducible crystalline coefficient object, the ``generic consecutive slopes do not differ by more than 1'', reminiscent of Griffith's transversality.
-There is also related forthcoming work of Kramer-Miller. \end{rem}
+More generally, \cite[Proposition 2.17]{drinfeld2012conjecture} and \cite[Theorem 0.1]{abe2016lefschetz} function as ``Lefschetz theorems'' (see \cite{esnault2017survey}) and allow us to reduce to the case of curves. \end{proof} \begin{rem} A refined version of part (4) of Conjecture \ref{Conjecture:Deligne} has been resolved for curves by V. Lafforgue \cite[Corollaire 2.2]{lafforgue2011estimees} using automorphic forms.
+A $p$-adic variant (which avoids automorphic techniques) was shown directly by Drinfeld-Kedlaya \cite[Theorem 1.1.5]{drinfeld2016slopes}.
+They prove that for an indecomposable crystalline coefficient object, the generic consecutive slopes do not differ by more than 1, reminiscent of Griffith's transversality.
+Kramer-Miller has recently given another proof of the $p$-adic variant \cite{kramermiller}. \end{rem}

-Finally, we make the following simple observation: under strong assumptions on the field of traces, the existence of companions with the same residue characteristic is automatic. \begin{cor} Let $X/\mathbb{F}_{q}$ be a smooth variety, $E$ a number field, and $\mathcal{F}$ be an irreducible $E$-algebraic coefficient object with coefficients in $\overline{\mathbb{Q}}_{p}$ (resp. $\overline{\mathbb{Q}}_{l}$).
+Finally, we make the following simple observation: under strong assumptions on the field of traces, the existence of companions with the same residue characteristic is automatic. \begin{cor} Let $X/\Fq$ be a smooth variety, $E$ a number field, and $\calF$ be an irreducible $E$-algebraic coefficient object with coefficients in $\Qpbar$ (resp. $\Qlbar$).
 If there is only one prime in $E$ lying above $p$ (resp. $l$), then all $p$-adic (resp. $l$-adic) companions exist. \end{cor}